wanglab1/ROICellTrack/README.md

 </pre>

 ## Installation and requirements
-  Please create a local folder called ROICellTrack and download all files (put example data in the main directory).
+  Please create a local folder named ROICellTrack and download all the necessary files.
+Place the example data as well all python scripts directly in the main directory of ROICellTrack.

 ## References
 Song X, Yu X, Moran-Segura CM, Li T, Davis JT, Grass GD, Li R, and Wang X. ROICellTrack: A deep learning framework for harnessing cellular imaging modalities in subcellular spatial transcriptomic profiling of tumor tissues.
 (Manuscript Under Revision).